Skip to product information

 Sassy Pickling Cucumber Hybrid

-Latin name: Cucumis sativus Item #: 1400169-SS
+Latin name: Cucumis sativus Item #: 1400169

 Uniform, cylindrical, dark green fruit with extra length.
 Fruit are slightly tapered and have excellent interiors.
 High yielding plants.